BeruzDev/vsc_extension_toggle_comments/README.md

 - Initial release of Toggle Comments Visibility
 - Allows users to hide and show comments with a custom keyboard shortcut (`Ctrl+K Ctrl+H`).

 ---

+## About the Developer

+I am a student and this is my first project created for my portfolio.
+I hope you find it useful!

 ## Following extension guidelines